-Politeness and great manners seem to be a hallmark of Indian people.
+Politeness and great manners seem to be a hallmark of Indian people…or at least those in the service industries.
 When colleagues ask for a romantic dinner recommendation, I frequently suggest one of the area’s Indian restaurants where impeccably attentive service and consistently excellent food impart the effect of making diners feel like welcome royalty.

 Most Indian restaurants, like my friend Srini, embody the spirit of a traditional Indian salutation, “Namaste” which is said while holding one’s hands pressed together near the heart with head gently bowed.
 Namaste is translated as “I bow to the divine in you,” a sign not only of respect but of deference in that the greeter recognizes not just good, but the fact that there is divinity in other people.
 It is something from which we oft unpolished and uncouth Americans can learn.

 It’s with increased rarity (at least in Albuquerque) that you find any restaurant which greets you before the door with irresistible aromas.
 In that respect, Namaste is indeed an anachronism because it does capture you before the door with wafting emanations that bid you welcome and which just may have a Pavlovian effect on your taste buds.
-Along with Siam Thai, it may be the most aromatically arousing restaurant in the Albuquerque area.
+With Siam Thai, another victim of the Cabrona virus, having shuttered its doors, Namaste may be the most aromatically arousing restaurant in the Albuquerque area.